alshapton/Pyntel4004/docs/source/hardware/machine/wrn.rst

 specified by n, associated with the DATA RAM register specified by tbe last SRC instruction, are replaced by the contents of the accumulator.

-The carry bit and the a-ccumulator are not affected.
+The carry bit and the accumulator are not affected.

 The DATA RAM status character is encoded in the opcode as shown below: